SASH® (Support and Services at Home)

 - Help in scheduling medical appointments and completing advance directives

 Participation in SASH is voluntary and completely free.
-Costs are covered by partner housing agencies, Vermont's "All Payer Model" (a healthcare system through CMS), the state of Vermont, and grants.
+Costs are covered by partner housing agencies, Vermont's "All Payer Model" (a healthcare payment and delivery reform program through CMS), the state of Vermont, and grants.

 To learn more about the SASH program, please watch this 2-minute video:

 SASH serves roughly 5,000 Vermonters.
-Since its pilot program in 2009 and its statewide expansion in 2011, patients have experienced:
+Since its pilot program in 2009 and its statewide expansion in 2011, some participants have experienced:

 - Fewer falls